rsolter/rsolter.github.io/_posts/2019-12-29-HowIMadeThis.md

   **Converting ipynb into Jekyll Posts**

 .ipynb files can be converted to .MD files using **nbconvert** which is package inside anaconda.
 To execute, from the command line simply type `jupyter nbconvert --to markdown FILENAME.ipynb`

+**Editing Appearance of Minimal Mistakes**

+While the official Minimal Mistakes [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) is a great place to start editing the appearance of the blog, I found Katerina Bosko's post at [Cross-Validated.com](https://www.cross-validated.com/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II/) invaluable.

+Finally, the official Jekyll message board, [Jekyll Talk](https://talk.jekyllrb.com/) was also helpful in providing answers to commonly answered questions relating to Jekyll and Minimal Mistakes.